Deep learning with missing data: Simulations

-\item NN uses $\mathcal{F}\bigl(6, (d,100,100,100,100,100,100,1),s\bigr)$. \end{itemize} On the other hand, in image classification tasks, convolutional neural networks \citep{lecun1998gradient, krizhevsky2012imagenet} have achieved great successes; see also \citet[][Section~3.1]{fan2020selective} for an introduction.
-Thus, for the MNIST dataset, we use a similar architecture as above, but replace each of the first two hidden layers in $\bm f_1$ in the definition of PENN~\eqref{eq:PENN-def}, and each of the first two hidden layers in NN, by a composition of a 2D convolutional layer, ReLU activation layer and max pooling layer.
+In image classification tasks, convolutional neural networks \citep{zhang1988shift,lecun1998gradient, krizhevsky2012imagenet} have achieved great successes; see also \citet[][Section~3.1]{fan2020selective} for an introduction.
+Thus, for the MNIST dataset, we replace each of the first two hidden layers in $\bm f_1$ in the definition of PENN~\eqref{eq:PENN-def}, and each of the first two hidden layers in NN, by a composition of a 2D convolutional layer, ReLU activation layer and max pooling layer.
 Details of the architectures of PENN and NN with convolutional layers used in our simulations can be found at \url{https://github.com/tianyima2000/DNN_missing_data}.
-Again, we compare a PENN with a neural network of the same architecture except that the embedding function has been removed.
-Finally, we use the cross-entropy loss, which is the negative log-likelihood of the relevant multinomial distribution, for these two classification tasks.
+Again, we compare a PENN with a neural network of the same architecture except that the embedding function has been removed, as well as with XGBoost and random forests.
+In addition, we include a Vision Transformer (ViT) \citep{dosovitskiy2021an} as a benchmark\footnote{We used the implementation from the GitHub repository \url{https://github.com/gejinchen/PyTorch-Vision-Transformer-ViT-MNIST-CIFAR10}.} for the MNIST dataset, since ViT architectures can be applied directly to images with missing or occluded patches by downweighting attention weights on patches exhibiting missingness or occlusion.
+Our training employs the cross-entropy loss, which is the negative log-likelihood of the relevant multinomial distribution, for the MNIST classification task.

-For both datasets, and for each of 50 repetitions, we randomly split the dataset into training, validation and test sets with sizes in the ratio 8:1:1 after introducing the missingness.
-We measure the performance of the algorithms via their misclassification error (MCE) on the test set.
-The results for the two different datasets are presented in Figures~\ref{fig:bank-loan} and~\ref{fig:mnist}.
-For MCAR missingness, the PENN estimator is at least comparable with the vanilla NN estimator in terms of performance, while for MNAR missingness, it provides a significant improvement.
+For both datasets, and for each of 100 repetitions, we randomly split the dataset into training, validation and test sets with sizes in the ratio 8:1:1 after introducing the missingness.
+For the regression task, we measure the performance of the algorithms via the proportion of unexplained variance (PUV), which is the ratio of the mean squared prediction error on the test set to the sample variance of the response on the same test set.
+On the other hand, for the classification task, we measure the performance of the algorithms by the misclassification error (MCE) on the test set.
+The results for the two different datasets are presented in Figures~\ref{fig:CT} and~\ref{fig:mnist}.
+For MCAR missingness, the PENN estimator is at least comparable with the vanilla NN estimator in terms of overall performance, while for MNAR missingness, it provides a significant improvement.
+PENN also improves substantially on XGBoost, random forests and ViT.